10 most-watched baseball all-star game broadcasts of all time

 -

-People born when Major League Baseball's All-Star Game hit peak popularity are now firmly middle aged.
+People born when Major League Baseball's All-Star Game hit peak popularity are now solidly middle aged.

-If those folks were Major League Baseball players, they'd either be retired or they'd be joining Carlos Beltran, Bartolo Colon and Ichiro Suzuki in baseball's old-age home.
+If those folks were Major League Baseball players, they'd either be retired or joining Carlos Beltran, Bartolo Colon and Ichiro Suzuki in baseball's old-age home.

 Roughly 40 years ago, All-Star Game viewership peaked at more than 36 million viewers.
-Just last year, however, that All-Star audience dropped to 8.7 million on Fox.
-That's still a bigger crowd than the 7.4 million the National Football League drew for its Pro Bowl on ESPN earlier this year, but it isn't all that far ahead of the 7.8 million viewers the National Basketball Association managed for its All-Star game on TNT in February.
+Just last year, however, that All-Star audience dropped to 8.7 million on Fox (FOX) .
+That's still a bigger crowd than the 7.4 million the National Football League drew for its Pro Bowl on Disney- (DIS) owned ESPN earlier this year, but it isn't all that far ahead of the 7.8 million viewers the National Basketball Association managed for its All-Star game on TNT in February.
 At this point, it goes without saying that any of those three All-Star games blew out the 2.3 million audience for the National Hockey League All-Star game in January.

 According to Kantar Media, the $625,000 average price that Fox can charge All-Star Game advertisers for 30-seconds of time is more than it fetches for that same time during the World Series ($500,000) or what ABC can charge for the NBA Finals ($563,000).
 However, now that the All-Star Game no longer determines home-field advantage for the World Series -- as it had since 2003, after fans had to endure a 7-7 tie in a meaningless game a year earlier -- there are a whole lot of questions about its value to broadcasters.